graphology/graphology/docs/concepts.md

 * Make all the mutating methods returns the new graph.
 * Add a boolean `#.immutable` property to the object.
 * Make sure that the `onNodeDuplicate` & `onEdgeDuplicate` options return the new graph rather than mutating it.
+* Probably disable the event system since the reference will change whenever the graph is edited.

 ```js
 import ImmutableGraph from 'graphology-immutable';